 The learning from what conditions are commonly referred and how they can be treated is then shared with GPs across the city and used to develop education resources and guidance.
 It is also used to inform changes to the pathways for treating different conditions and to inform planning decisions for services.

-Referrals (except for urgent cases) in the above specialties will be made by the practice via Electronic Referral Service (ESR), to the CASES team at PCS.
-Referrals will be peer reviewed by a GP who has received mentoring and support from specialist consultants from Sheffield Teaching Hospitals Foundation Trust.
+Referrals (except for urgent cases) in the ten specialties listed above are made by the patient’s practice via the Electronic Referral Service (ESR), to the CASES team at PCS.
+Referrals are then peer reviewed by a GP who has received mentoring and support from specialist consultants from Sheffield Teaching Hospitals Foundation Trust.

-The referral will either be forwarded to the hospital, or advice will be returned to the GP to consider managing the patient by other means.
-This process will take no more than 3 days, in order to minimise delay.
+The referral is then either forwarded to the hospital, or advice is returned to the GP to consider managing the patient by other means.
+This process takes no more than 3 days, in order to minimise delay.

 Want to find out more?
-The three short videos below explain how the referral system currently works, why this is not sustainable and how CASES addresses the problem.
+The short videos below explain how the referral system worked before CASES was introduced, why this wasn’t sustainable and how CASES addresses the problem.